clarenceqy/Lab3/README.md

-# Cache_Sim
+# Cache_Simulator
-No copy if direct use of this code is permitted.
+#No copy if direct use of this code is permitted.
 Cache simulator for MIPS
 Both L1 and L2 have WB policy and write no allocate.